exercism/v3/languages/elixir/exercises/concept/maps/.docs/after.md

-Great work, knowing how to effectivly use [maps][maps] is an import skill to use Elixir fluently.
+Great work, knowing how to effectivly use [maps][maps] is an important skill to use Elixir fluently.

 ## Key points